AleksandarLukic96/02180_Belief_Revision_Agent/README.md

 The CNF form is neccesary to execute the DPLL algorithm.

 ## **/mastermind**
+This subfolder holds the implementation for the game Master Mind.
+When running the _main.py_-file, the user can choose to play the game against the implemented AI.

 ### **Feedback.py**
+For the AI to be able to make qualified guesses, the _Feedback.py_-file implements the rules, how the AI reads the feedback logically as sentences which are then stored in the AIs belief base.
+Using the belief base the AI can then determine its next guess.

 ### **Master_mind.py**
+This file runs a set number of Master Mind games in which the AI has to guess the correct answer from a randomly generated pattern.
+The average playing time and guesses used are then printed in the terminal by the end.

 ### **User_playing_master_mind.py**
+This file implements the Master Mind game, where the AI tries to guess the player's pattern.
+If the AI guesses correctly and the player answers with all green pins, "g g g g", the game simply stops.

 ## **main.py**